-The application tool bar gives you access to your own profile, to the Bulk Create function we have already used and to the Sign out menu.
+The hamburger menu gives you access to the Create menu, the Objects management and the Language setting, to your own profile, and to the Log out menu.
 If you are the only or the lead user of your account you will also see an Admin menu item.
-Click on the Profile menu to open your personal profile and click the Edit button to update it – put something in about yourself and add your picture.
+Click on the Profile menu to open your personal profile to update it – put something in about yourself and add your picture.
 Notice that you can see your recent edits here.
 If your account has multiple users you can click on someone’s name and see (though not edit) their profile, edits and comments.

-Finally the Search box at top left allows you to search the whole database.
+The Search box at middle allows you to search the whole database.
 Type customer into the search box and hit the enter key to open the search results tab.

 When searching you can use any string and combine it with one or more tags.
 Each of these is additive - a search for "#tutorial support" will return only those objects with the word support in their name or description that are also tagged #tutorial.